 -The Red Book by Barbara Lehman

-I think it goes without saying that if you are looking for rhyming books, look no further than those by Dr. Seuss.
-Some of my favorites to use in therapy include Hop on Pop, Green Eggs and Ham, and One Fish, Two Fish, Red Fish, Blue Fish.
-Dr. Seuss has also written books for a variety of different reading levels, so he is a great author to follow if you are seeking out more materials as your child’s literacy skills develop.
+Some of the most popular authors who writing children's rhyming books include Bill Martin Jr., Alan Katz, Jan Thomas, Anna Dewdney, and Dr. Seuss.
+Some of these great books include Rhyming Dust Bunnies and Llama Llama Red Pajama.
+There are rhyming books for a variety of different reading levels, so you can find different ones as your loved one’s literacy skills develop.
 Like those literacy precursors (phonological awareness) that were mentioned before, rhyming is foundational to reading and writing skills.
 It teaches children that letters within words function as very specific units of speech and changes in sound can alter an entire meaning of a word.
 It also teaches kids the concepts of same and different, as it relates to discriminating words and sounds.
 As your child develops their rhyming skills, books such as these can also increase in interactiveness - have your child guess what word will come next based on the rhyme, or have them create their own.

 Rhyming books to check out: